 4. Take A Massage On The Beach

-If you really want to unwind how better than to take a massage on the beach!
+If you really want to unwind how better than to have a massage on the beach!

 The prices start at around 150,000 IDR per hour and local massages can be found all over Gili Trawangan.